 As a parent, your child is your highest priority.
 You dedicate all of your time, energy, and entire heart into ensuring they are given the best childhood possible.
 But when your child’s health needs call for some extra love and attention, it can be difficult for parents to accomplish and address these requirements alone.
 Fortunately, parents of children with special needs can receive extra assistance by working with a Pediatric Private Duty Nurse to help ease the burden and provide trusted care when it is needed most.

-What Are Pediatric Private Duty Nurses?
+What is a Private Duty Nurse?

-Pediatric Private Duty Nurses (PDN), are medical specialists who are carefully trained and experienced in caring for children whose health needs require continuous and personalized attention.
+Pediatric Private Duty Nurses (PDN) are medical specialists who are carefully trained and experienced in caring for children whose health needs require continuous and personalized attention.
 These Home Care Pediatric Nurses provide care for medically complex patients on flexible schedules, from a preplanned per-visit basis to constant companionship 7 days a week, 24 hours a day.

 For children, these nursing specialists can provide the highest quality of nurturing, loving care in order to help them achieve their best life possible and exceed their full potential.
 For parents, a PDN can help to reduce the frequency and length of hospital visits while also easing the burden of solo care, providing much needed support and freedom.

-Does My Family Qualify For PDN Services?
+Does My Family Qualify for PDN Services?